SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.en.md

 ## Creating Locators

 To work on a web element using Selenium, we need to first locate it on the web page.
-Selenium provides us above mentioned ways, using which we can locate an element on the page.
+Selenium provides the above-mentioned methods, which we can use to locate an element on the page.
 To understand how to create a locator we will use the following HTML snippet.

 ```html